-If a class member is arrested contrary to the terms of the settlement agreement, the person must be released from ICE custody as soon as practicable, without paying a bond or being subject to conditions of release.
-This applies to all class members, unless the person is subject to mandatory detention, a criminal detainer, or is deemed to pose a danger to the community such that neither ICE nor an immigration judge set a bond amount.
+Once the settlement agreement takes effect, a class member must be released from ICE custody as soon as practicable, without paying a bond or being subject to conditions of release, if they are arrested contrary to the terms of the policy or settlement agreement.
+This applies to all class members, unless the person is subject to mandatory detention, a criminal detainer, or is deemed to pose a danger to the community,2 such that neither ICE nor an immigration judge set a bond amount.
 ICE will also ensure that appropriate remedial measures and / or training is imposed on the ICE officer(s) who violated the settlement agreement.

 The hope and expectation is that the settlement agreement will preclude unlawful warrantless arrests and vehicle stops from occurring in the first place, both within the ICE Chicago Field Office and across the country.
-In the event of a violation, however, counsel is available to assist class members in seeking release under the agreement, including by filing a motion to enforce the terms of the statement of policy with the district court.
+In the event of a violation, however, class counsel may assist class members in seeking release under the agreement, including by filing a motion to enforce the terms of the statement of policy with the district court.